 The Mad Rock Duo is our top recommendation for its combination of thick foam, large area, and useful, unique features at a reasonable price.
 We consider Mad Rock Mad Pad to be the best choice for those on a budget who are seeking a fully functional pad, beating out pads within its price range in our tests.
 For one who boulders regularly, the Organic Simple is probably worth the bit of extra coin for its superior foam and durable materials.

 High Fall Test

 For big drops, our favorite foam to fall on was the 5-inch thick foam of the Black Diamond Mondo and the Mad Pad, Duo, and Triple from Mad Rock.
-The Mad Pad is also quite stiff, which makes it among the least likely to bottom out for high impact falls, as well as being the most affordable of this group.
+The Mad Pad is also quite stiff, making it among the least likely to bottom out for high-impact falls and being the most affordable of this group.
 With 3.5 inches of foam, the Black Diamond Drop Zone started out great but got soft after a few months.
 It remained a great pad for shorter problems, but we were concerned about taking big drops onto it.
 We generally don't recommend pads with foam thinner than 4 inches for high bouldering problems.

 Low Fall Test